fleetdm/fleet/tools/custom-package-parser/README.md

 # Custom packages tests

-## Maintained apps list
+## Results

-notion
-postman
-slack
-teamviewer
-visual-studio-code
-whatsapp
-zoom-for-it-admins
+TODO NUMBERS!

+The results have been calculated using many of the apps in the current list of FMA macOS apps.

 ## 1Password